ash3798/Social-Network/README.md

           "reaction" : "dislike"
         }
 ```
+> - comment_id is ID of comment on which you wanted to react
 > - currently only 3 reactions are supported : **[  like  ,  dislike  ,  +1  ]** .
 If something else is passed , api will reject it.
 > - Reactions are string type and are case insensitive.